onsi/ginkgo/docs/NEW_INDEX.md

 title: Ginkgo
 ---
 {% raw  %}
 [Ginkgo](https://github.com/onsi/ginkgo) is a Go testing framework built to help you efficiently write expressive and comprehensive tests.
 It is best paired with the [Gomega](https://github.com/onsi/gomega) matcher library.
+When combined, Ginkgo and Gomega provide a rich and expressive DSL ([Domain-specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)) for writing tests.

 The narrative docs you are reading here are supplemented by the [godoc](https://pkg.go.dev/github.com/onsi/ginkgo) API-level docs.
 We suggest starting here to build a mental model for how Ginkgo works and understand how the Ginkgo DSL can be used to solve real-world testing scenarios.
 These docs are written assuming you are familiar with Go and the Go toolchain and that you are using Ginkgo V2 (V1 is no longer supported - see [here](https://onsi.github.com/ginkgo/MIGRATING_TO_V2) for the migration guide).